 Marking Sacred Time: An Introduction to the Muslim Calendar Dr. Samuel Thrope, Islam Curator, National Library of Israel, in conversation with Dr. Miriam Shefer Mossensohn, Associate Professor in the Department of Middle Eastern and African History at Tel Aviv University, and Head of the Zvi Yazetz School of Historical Studies

-Teusday, May 11, 20:00 (Israel time)
+Tuesday, May 11, 20:00 (Israel time)

 Visiting Scholars